-This assay is intended for use with samples such as Cell Culture Supernatants, Plasma, Serum, and Tissue Homogenates.
+This assay is intended for use with samples such as Plasma, Serum, and Tissue Homogenates.
 The sample collection protocols below have been provided for your reference.

 Breast Milk - Centrifuge samples for 20 minutes at 1000×g to remove particulates.
 Collect the supernatant for assaying.
-Breast milk often requires a dilution of about 1:500 with PBS.
+Store un-diluted samples at -20°C or below.
+Avoid repeated freeze-thaw cycles.

 Cell Lysates - Collect and pellet the cells by centrifugation and remove the supernatant.
-Wash the cells 3 times with PBSthen resuspend in PBS.
+Wash the cells 3 times with PBS\ then resuspend in PBS\.
 Lyse the cells by ultrasonication 4 times.
-Alternatively freeze the cells freeze to -20°C and thaw to room temperature 3 times.
+Alternatively freeze the cells to -20°C and thaw to room temperature 3 times.
 Centrifuge at 1500×g for 10 minutes at 2 - 8°C to remove cellular debris.
 Collect the supernatant for assaying.
+Store un-diluted samples at -20°C or below.
+Avoid repeated freeze-thaw cycles.

 Erythrocyte Lysates - Centrifuge whole blood for 20 minutes at 1000×g to pellet the cells and remove the supernatant.
-Wash the cells 3 times with PBS then resuspend in PBS.
+Wash the cells 3 times with PBS\ then resuspend in PBS\.
 Freeze (-20°C)/thaw (room temperature) the cells 3 times.
 Centrifuge at 5,000×g for 10 minutes at 2-8°C to remove cellular debris.
 Collect the supernatant for assaying.
-Erythrocyte lysates must be diluted with Standard Dilute before running.
+Erythrocyte lysates must be diluted with Sample Diluent before running.
+Store un-diluted samples at -20°C or below.
+Avoid repeated freeze-thaw cycles.

-Plasma - Collect plasma using EDTA or heparin as an anticoagulant.
+Plasma - Collect plasma using heparin or EDTA as an anticoagulant.
 Centrifuge samples for 15 minutes at 1000×g at 2-8°C within 30 minutes of collection.
 Collect the supernatant for assaying.
+Store un-diluted samples at -20°C or below.
+Avoid repeated freeze-thaw cycles.

-Platelet-Poor Plasma - Collect plasma using EDTA as an anticoagulant.
+Platelet-Poor Plasma - Collect plasma using heparin or EDTA as an anticoagulant.
 Centrifuge samples for 15 minutes at 1000×g at 2-8°C within 30 minutes of collection.
-It is recommended to centrifuge samples for 10 minutes at 10,000×g for complete platelet removal.
+It is recommended that samples should be centrifuged for 10 minutes at 10,000×g for complete platelet removal.
 Collect the supernatant for assaying.
+Store un-diluted samples at -20°C or below.
+Avoid repeated freeze-thaw cycles.

 Sperm and Seminal Plasma - Allow semen to liquefy at room temperature or 37°C. After liquefaction, centrifuge at 2,000×g for 10-15 minutes.
 Collect seminal plasma supernatant for assaying.
-Wash the precipitated protein 3 times with PBS then resuspend in PBS.
+Wash the precipitated protein 3 times with PBS\ then resuspend in PBS\.
 Lyse the cells by ultrasonication then centrifuge at 2,000×g for 10-15 minutes.
 Collect the supernatant for assaying.
+Store un-diluted samples at -20°C or below.
+Avoid repeated freeze-thaw cycles.

-Serum - Use a serum separator tube and allow samples to clot for 2 hours at room temperature or overnight at 4°C before centrifugation for

-20 minutes at approximately 1000×g.
+Serum - Use a serum separator tube and allow samples to clot for 2 hours at room temperature or overnight at 4°C before centrifugation for 20 minutes at approximately 1000×g.
 Collect the supernatant for assaying.
+Store un-diluted samples at -20°C or below.
+Avoid repeated freeze-thaw cycles.

 Tissue Homogenates - Because preparation methods for tissue homogenates vary depending upon tissue type, users should research tissue specific conditions independently.
 The following is one example only.
-Rinse tissues in PBS to remove excess blood and weighed before homogenization.
-Finely minced tissues and homogenized them in 5-10mL of PBSwith a glass homogenizer on ice.
+Rinse tissues in PBS\ to remove excess blood and weigh before homogenization.
+Finely mince tissues and homogenize them in 5-10mL of PBS\with a glass homogenizer on ice.
 Lyse the cells by ultrasonication or freeze (-20°C)/thaw (room temperature) 3 times.
 Centrifuge homogenate at 5000×g for 5 minutes.
 Collect the supernatant for assaying.
+Store un-diluted samples at -20°C or below.
+Avoid repeated freeze-thaw cycles.

 Urine - Aseptically collect the first urine of the day (mid-stream), voided directly into a sterile container.
 Centrifuge to remove particulate matter and collect the supernatant for assaying.
+Store un-diluted samples at -20°C or below.
+Avoid repeated freeze-thaw cycles.